Integument: Botanical usage

 In botany, the term "integument" may be used as it is in zoology, referring to the covering of an organ.
 When the context indicates nothing to the contrary, the word commonly refers to an envelope covering the nucellus of the ovule.
 The integument may consist of one layer (unitegmic) or two layers (bitegmic), each of which consisting of two or more layers of cells.
 The integument is perforated by a pore, the micropyle, through which the pollen tube can enter.
 It may develop into the testa, or seed coat.

 Zoological usage

 The integument of an organ in zoology typically would comprise membranes of connective tissue such as those around a kidney or liver.
 In referring to the integument of an animal, the usual sense is its skin and its derivatives: the integumentary system, where "integumentary" is a synonym of "cutaneous".

 In arthropods, the integument, or external "skin", consists of a single layer of epithelial ectoderm from which arises the cuticle, an outer covering of chitin, the rigidity of which varies as per its chemical composition.
+The molting of this cuticle and growing of a larger one as part of their growth cycle is characteristic for arthropods, and ecdysozoa in general.